ChainSafe/lodestar/docs/pages/data-retention.md

 $dataDir
 ├── $executionDir
 │   └── execution-db
-└── $beaconDir
-    ├── beacon.config.json
-    ├── peer-id.json
+├── $beaconDir
-    ├── enr
+│   ├── .log_rotate_audit.json
-    ├── beacon.log # there can be many of these
+│   ├── beacon.log # there can be many of these
+│   ├── enr
+│   ├── lodestar.sh # default locations are based off the cwd of
+│   │               # the entrance script if that is how lodestar │   │               # is started
+│   ├── peer-id.json
+│   ├── peerstore/
-    ├── $dbDir
+│   └── $dbDir
-    │   ├── chain-db
+│       ├── chain-db/
-    │   └── peerstore
+│       └── peerstore/
 └── $validatorDir
+    ├── .log_rotate_audit.json
+    ├── validator.log # there can be many of these
-        ├── validator-db
+    ├── validator-db/
-        ├── keystores
+    ├── keystores/
-        └── keystore cache
+    └── keystore cache/
 ```

 ## Data Management